 Translation builds business

-The Role Translation in Commerce cannot be underestimated as it enables successful transaction across nations with different language groups.
-Although English is a link language and is treated as the lingua franca, it is not enough in to-day’s connected world.
-For more than 70% of the world population, English is not the native language.
-In many countries like China, Japan, Russia, Germany, France, English is not the first language and they are big and growing economies.
-Translation from English to Chinese, Japanese, Russian, German, and French should be the first step followed by other languages for building business beyond boundaries.
+The Role of Translation in Commerce cannot be underestimated as it enables successful transactions across nations with different language groups.
+Although English is a link language and is treated as the lingua franca, it is not enough in today’s connected world.
+For more than 70% of the world’s population, English is not the native language.
+In many countries like China, Japan, Russia, Germany, and France, English is not the first language and they are big and growing economies.
+Translation from English to Chinese translation, Japanese, Russian, German, and French should be the first step followed by other languages for building a business beyond boundaries.

 A study from Common Sense Advisory found that 75% of customers “prefer to buy products in their native language.”